GSA-TTS/identity-dev-docs/_pages/production.md

 Before you can deploy your application to the production environment, you will need to create a separate app on our dashboard that contains your production certificate, urls and logo.
 Here are the steps to complete your production configuration app:
 1. Create a new app on the dashboard <https://dashboard.int.identitysandbox.gov/>
 2. Indicate that the app configuration is for a Production application
-2. Enter the name of the application **as it appears in your IAA** in the "App Name" field - Do **NOT** use environment names such as "Prod" or "Production"
+3. Enter the name of the application **as it appears in your IAA** in the "App Name" field - Do **NOT** use environment names such as "Prod" or "Production"
-3. Enter the name of the application **as you want it to appear to users** in the "Friendly Name" field - Do **NOT** use environment names such as "Prod" or "Production"
+4. Enter the name of the application **as you want it to appear to users** in the "Friendly Name" field
-4. Enter the production URLs and configuration into the app
+5. Enter the production URLs and configuration into the app

 **Please note**: The following items are required to promote your app to production: